anushk4/model-validation/README.md

 ```
 - Run the `.ipynb` notebooks in `\notebooks` directory.

+## Conclusion from the week 2 tasks
+##### Task 1
+- We notice that our model is biased towards non-hERG blockers, indicating that most of the compounds are not hERG blockers.
+This can be dependent on the number of hERG blockers present in reality and hence, our random dataset can be assumed to be a reflection of it.
+- We can conclude that there are two possible reasons why we have the above result.
+There is a possibility that our dataset ended up with majorly non-hERG blockers purely by chance.
+Other possibility is that most of the compounds in nature do not have the property of being a non-hERG blocker, hence explaining our result.

+##### Task 2
+- According to our dataset, every single molecule should be a hERG blocker.
+- However, we are not able to reproduce our dataset.
+There is a possibility that the model has not been trained correctly, explaining the result.

 ## Where to get more help:
 - Read Outreachy's contribution [tasks](https://ersilia.gitbook.io/ersilia-book/contributors/internships/outreachy-summer-2024)
 - Read Ersilia's [documentation](https://ersilia.gitbook.io/ersilia-book)